bruce-hill/tomo/docs/moments.md

 **Description:**
 Set the current local timezone to a given value by name (e.g.
 `America/New_York` or `UTC`).
-The local timezone is used as the default timezone for performing calculations and constructing `DateTime` objects from component parts.
-It's also used as the default way that `DateTime` objects are converted to text.
+The local timezone is used as the default timezone for performing calculations and constructing `Moment` objects from component parts.
+It's also used as the default way that `Moment` objects are converted to text.

 **Signature:**